 ensuring power-counting convergence.
 The complete renormalization of the theory then requires to renormalize sector by sector with appropriate counter-terms.
 In the rest of this paper, we will only focus on the leading order sectors, mixing melons and pseudo melons, which dominate the renormalization group flow in the deep UV limit.

-From definition \eqref{canonicaldim}, we then deduce the estimate canonical dimension for each of the pseudo-renormalizable interactions, that is, with valence smallest or equal to $3$.
+From Definition \eqref{canonicaldim}, we then deduce the estimate canonical dimension for each of the pseudo-renormalizable interactions, that is, with valence smallest or equal to $3$.
 We then get $\tilde{d}_b=0$ for each of the bubbles pictured on Figure \eqref{fig10}, in agreement with their expected marginal behavior.
 Moreover, the dimension of the quartic bubbles in the set $\{\B_{ij}\}$ is equal to $1$, corresponding to an essential coupling.
-To close this section, we will discuss this point with some details.
+To close this section, we will discuss this point with some detail.
 Let us consider the quartic melonic sector.
-From definition, the coupling $\lambda_{4,1}$ must have a zero flow dimension, because all leading $4$-point quantum corrections have zero divergent degree and then behave logarithmically\footnote{In other words, added a new vertex has no additional cost, which is explicit in equation \eqref{countingmelons}.}.
-Fixing $d_{4,1}=0$, it is easy to see that the optimal quantum corrections for $2$-points functions and then for mass scales as $\Lambda^2$.
-The flow dimension for mass and laplacian then is fixed to $2$, and then corresponds to the canonical dimension coming from power-counting itself.
+From definition, the coupling $\lambda_{4,1}$ must have a zero flow dimension, because all leading $4$-point quantum corrections have zero divergent degree and then behave logarithmically\footnote{In other words, adding a new vertex has no additional cost, which is explicit in equation \eqref{countingmelons}.}.
+Fixing $d_{4,1}=0$, it is easy to see that the optimal quantum corrections for two-points functions and then for mass scales as $\Lambda^2$.
+The flow dimension for mass and Laplacian then is fixed to $2$, and then corresponds to the canonical dimension coming from power-counting itself.
 Moving on to the pseudo-melonic sector, the flow dimension for all the couplings corresponding to the bubbles pictured on Figure \eqref{fig10} have zero flow dimension.
-Moreover, optimal quantum corrections for $2$-points function made only with these bubbles scales as $\Lambda^2$ as well from power counting \eqref{corolpower}.
-Finally, optimal quantum corrections for $4$-points functions scales as $\Lambda$, in accordance with a canonical dimension $1$.
+Moreover, optimal quantum corrections for two-points functions made only with these bubbles scales as $\Lambda^2$ as well from power counting \eqref{corolpower}.
+Finally, optimal quantum corrections for four-points functions scale as $\Lambda$, in accordance with a canonical dimension $1$.
 In general, from power counting and for a general tensorial invariant of valence $n$: